Ray of Hope Recipients

-Meet the 2022 Ray of Hope Prize Recipient
+Meet the Past Ray of Hope Prize Recipients

 India – India is the second largest producer of fruits and vegetables, but ~40% of fresh produce is lost before it reaches consumers.
 GreenPod Labs have created bio-inspired packaging sachets that release plant based volatiles to activate the built-in defense mechanism within specific fruits or vegetables, in order to slow down the ripening rate and minimize microbial growth.
 By understanding crop physiology and spoilage types, GreenPod Labs is able to create the right formulation for produce to fight against biotic and abiotic stresses at ambient temperature, lessening the need for cold storage and cold supply chains.
 Learn more here.